mikkorepolainen/mikkorepolainen.github.io/posts/_posts/2016-10-13-angularjs-cachebust.md

 title: AngularJS Cache-Busting
 relativeroot: ../../../../
 category: posts
-excerpt: AngularJS templates or views not getting refreshed in browser after a new version has been published?
+alt_excerpt: AngularJS templates or views not getting refreshed in browser after a new version has been published?
 ---

 AngularJS templates or views not getting refreshed in browser after a new version has been published?